terminalwaltz/minichord/documentation/docs/user_manual.md

 ## Advanced chord selections

-There is two ways to access additional chords on the minichord:
+There are two ways to access additional chords on the minichord:

 **By combining buttons within the same column**.